 The following is an actual dream included in my dream journal, and does not describe actual facts

 The activity stopped and the fellow brought out some little musical instruments, just some sticks and gongs.
 One gong-like device on the floor seemed to consist merely of a slab of metal held by some wire.
-The device intrigued me; I wondered how would it sound if struck.
+The device intrigued me and I wondered how it would sound if struck.
 I was given a stick.

 Five or six of us were there, two men and the rest women.
 Slowly the others began humming and taping their sticks on their drum or gong.
 I quietly hummed along a little.

 The woman to my left was sitting up on something raised so she was above me.
 She gradually began singing a song.
 It seemed as if she might be improvising as she went along, but the song was absolutely beautiful and her voice was rich.
 I was thoroughly charmed by her singing; the experience of listening to her was thrilling.

 The song seemed to have about eight lines and told a little story.
 I could hardly get over just how moving the song was.
 I would have liked to sing a song myself, but I was unsure what to sing.
 I quickly composed a four-line song in my mind.
 The first line was, "Which way will you go now, my darling young son," and the last line was, "Another man's dead out along the line."
 It vaguely seemed as if I might have borrowed some of the lines from songs of Bob Dylan.
 I was too shy to sing.

 The humming soon began again; I felt carried along with it.
 The humming reminded me of how my friend Eloise and I had recently sung together and I thought Eloise would fit in so well there.
 The humming continued and turned into different notes which grew louder and louder.
 The crescendo reached a climatic peak; I let myself go as I felt the tremendous beauty of the music flowing from me and mixing with the music of the others.
 Truly invigorating.